-3. Be adopted when there are employees in each occupational category who would be affected by the agreement; and categories affected by the agreement when it is revoked.
+3. Be adopted when there are tipped employees in each occupational category who would be affected by the agreement; and

+4. Allow for revocation by a written agreement adopted by at least two-thirds of the tipped employees in occupational categories affected by the agreement when it is revoked.
 The revocation is effective only at the beginning of a payroll period.

-4. Allow for revocation by a written agreement adopted by at least two-thirds of the employees in occupational